Social selling on LinkedIn is a powerful tactic for bringing in new leads and business opportunities.

 This is helpful in the short term for generating leads and hitting your sales goals.

-How you leverage this to your personal advantage depends on your goals.
-You could, for example, become an influencer and make money off your posts.
+How you leverage this to your advantage depends on your goals.
+For example, you could become an influencer and make money from your posts.

-Or you could simply continue tapping into that network for B2B leads as you move to a different company or start your own business.
+Or you could continue tapping into your B2B leads network as you move to a different company or start your own business.
 Regardless of your goals, having a dedicated following opens up doors.

 If a user has been following you on LinkedIn for a while, they’ve seen much of your content.
 They’ve likely developed a firm understanding of the problems your business solves.

-When this lead finally reaches out to you for help, they’re likely a good fit for your product or service.
+When this lead finally contacts you for help, they’re likely a good fit for your product or service.
 They’ve already pre-qualified themselves over time by viewing your content.

-And more meeting with qualified leads results in shorter sales cycles, higher win rates, and less wasted time on leads who neither understand nor need your solution.
+More meetings with qualified leads result in shorter sales cycles, higher win rates, and less time wasted on leads who don’t need your solution.

-Keep in mind that writing a great profile is a rhetorical art.
+Keep in mind that writing a great profile is an art.
 You’re trying to get visitors to see you’re the go-to person for fixing their issues.

 According to social selling expert Daniel Disney, you won’t be able to do that by talking about yourself.